Thrifty traveling tips for 2020

-When you are already in the place of travel, ask your tour guide or a trustworthy local on where to eat the best food without putting out too much cash.
+When you are already in a place of travel, ask your tour guide or a trustworthy local where to eat the best food without putting out too much cash.
 Local cuisines in some countries are not that difficult to find and are not that expensive to buy.

 Hostels and dormitories